If You Burn In A Tanning Bed Can You Tan The Next Day?

 Protect Your Skin

-The last thing your sunburned skin needs is to be exposed to more UV rays, and potential burning.
+The last thing your sunburned skin needs is to be exposed to more UV rays and potential burning.
 To protect it, stay out of the sun for as long as it takes for your skin to heal.

-If you cannot stay out of the sun completely, then wear clothing that covers up the area of your sunburn, and make sure that it is clothing that does not allow light to come through.
-A sunhat will do great to protect your face and try to wear something around your neck to prevent burning there too.
+If you cannot stay out of the sun completely, wear clothing that covers the area of your sunburn, and make sure that it does not allow light to come through.

-As always, you should also apply a strong SPF to your skin, such as an SPF 50, for added protection when outdoors. we have another article all about the best sunscreens to use for tanning if you’re looking for one.
+We have another article all about the best sunscreens to use for tanning if you’re looking for one.

 How To Prevent Burning In A Tanning Bed